nthome0191-debug/Hera/infra/terraform/modules/kubernetes-cluster/azure-aks/README.md

 # Azure AKS Cluster Module

+🔄 **STATUS: PLANNED - NOT YET IMPLEMENTED**

+This module is a **stub/placeholder** for future Azure AKS implementation.
+The AWS EKS module (`../aws-eks/`) is production-ready and serves as the reference implementation.

+## Planned Features

-Provisions Azure Kubernetes Service (AKS) cluster with node pools.
+This module will provision Azure Kubernetes Service (AKS) infrastructure including:

 ## Resources Created